IBM/intro-ai-llm-workshop/docs/lab-4/README.md

 What is the lifespan for the animal in the photo?
 ```

+### 4.11 Keep learning!
-### 4.11 If you have additional time and interest, you can continue to try out what you've learned about using Open Source AI tools to run your own local AI system.
+If you have additional time and interest, you can continue to try out what you've learned about using Open Source AI tools to run your own local AI system.

 Have fun!